dorinahabravan/Work-Based-Learning-Project/README.md

 - Applied **PHP, SQL, and frontend development skills** in a collaborative project
 - Improved **teamwork, communication, and time management** skills

-## How to Use / Run
-If your project has any code that can be executed, include instructions here.
-Otherwise, describe what the project demonstrates.